Differential and absolute ground rent: Law of value

 According to Marx, the operation of the law of value and the formation of prices of production was modified in capitalist agriculture, because prices for farm output were co-determined by land yields and land ownership-rents quite independently of labor-productivity.
 For example, a poor harvest in a major agricultural region due to adverse weather conditions, or the monopolization of the supply of farmland, could have a big effect on world market prices for farm products.
 Marx extends his theory of agricultural rents to building rents and mine rents, and considers the effect of rent income on land prices.

 Theoretical significance

-This theory is the least known part of Marx's economic writings, and among the more difficult ones, because earnings from farm work can be affected by many different variables, even at a highly abstract level of analysis.
+This theory is the least known part of Marx's economic writings, and among the more difficult ones, because earnings from farm production can be affected by many different variables, even at a highly abstract level of analysis.
 However the theory became very important to neo-Marxists such as Ernest Mandel and Cyrus Bina who interpreted late capitalism as a form of increasingly parasitic rentier capitalism in which surplus profits are obtained by capitalists from monopolising the access to resources, assets and technologies under conditions of imperfect competition.
 Marxist writers such as Cyrus Bina have extended the concept of rents to oil rents.
+Marx's insights about the theory of ground rent and surplus-profits (extra surplus-value) influence the theory of real capitalist competition created by Anwar M. Shaikh to complete and update what Marx set out to do.